-- .a the matter is public access instructions and: - .i you are entitled to provide public access work and the instructions are relevant to such entitlement; and - .ii you have notified the Bar Standards Board that you are willing to accept instructions from lay clients; and - .iii you comply with the public access rules; or - .b the matter relates to the conduct of litigation and - . i you have a litigation extension to your practising certificate; and - .ii you have notified the Bar Standards Board that you are willing to accept instructions from lay clients.
+- .i you are entitled to provide public access work and the instructions are relevant to such entitlement; and - .ii you have notified the Bar Standards Board that you are willing to accept instructions from lay clients; and - .iii you comply with the public access rules; or - .b the matter relates to the conduct of litigation and - . i you have a litigation extension to your practising certificate; and - .ii you have notified the Bar Standards Board that you are willing to accept instructions from lay clients.